Applied AI

 Key trade-offs revolve around accuracy versus latency, data freshness versus stability, and centralization versus edge processing:

-• Accuracy vs latency: Detailed LCA computations are expensive.
-Use a hybrid approach: fast surrogate models for real-time decisions, with occasional switch to full process-based calculations for validation.
+• Accuracy vs latency: Detailed LCAs are expensive.
+Use fast surrogate models for real-time decisions, with occasional switching to process-based calculations for validation.

-• Data freshness: Real-time data can be noisy or incomplete.
+• Data freshness: Real-time data can be noisy.
 Implement data quality gates, confidence scores, and fallback defaults to avoid misinformed decisions.

-• Centralization vs edge: Centralized data stores simplify governance but risk bottlenecks; edge appliances or regional nodes can reduce latency but increase synchronization complexity.
+• Centralization vs edge: Centralized data stores simplify governance but can bottleneck; edge nodes reduce latency but require synchronization strategies.

-• Transparency vs performance: Complex agentic plans can become hard to audit.
-Favor interpretable models and maintain explicit rationale in decision logs for each action.
+• Transparency vs performance: Complex agentic plans can be hard to audit.
+Favor interpretable models and explicit rationales in decision logs.

 Failure modes and mitigations